 The production values are excellent.
 Filming is very creative, with graphics and other illustrations used frequently.
 Host Wes Olson is an engaging presenter, and he relates information to practical life experiences and adds touches of humor now and then to keep information from getting dry or boring.

-The target audience for the DVDs might be the entire family.
+The target audience for the videos might be the entire family.
 Parents and younger children (upper elementary grades through junior high) should find much of the content very interesting and understandable.
 However, the publisher intends this to serve primarily as a high school course.
-Clearly, 4.5 hours of DVD does not comprise a complete high school level course.
+Clearly, 4.5 hours of video instruction does not comprise a complete high school level course.
 However, the publisher has created extra resources that help transform it into a full course.
-These are two PDF files found on the fourth DVD disc: Course Accreditation Program and Guidebook and Quizzes.
+These are two PDF files that come with the course: Course Accreditation Program and Guidebook and Quizzes.
 The Course Accreditation Program lists activities for a 27-week course with approximately 135 hours of study.
-In addition to the DVDs, students read from and study the Guidebook, read resource and reference books (including juvenile fact books on biology topics), read Scriptures, take field trips, write essays, draw, discuss, and complete some "lab" activities.
-The 109-page Guidebook and Quizzes PDF includes "text" that is a slightly rewritten version of the DVD presentation.
+In addition to watching the videos, students read from and study the Guidebook, read resource and reference books (including juvenile fact books on biology topics), read Scriptures, take field trips, write essays, draw, discuss, and complete some "lab" activities.
+The 109-page Guidebook and Quizzes PDF includes "text" that is a slightly rewritten version of the video presentation.
 It also has six quizzes and their answer keys.

 Students intending to major in the sciences or even those applying to competitive colleges might need more demanding course work and lab activities.
-In those situations, you might want to use a more traditional textbook and supplement with these DVDs rather than using the DVDs as the core curriculum.
+In those situations, you might want to use a more traditional textbook and supplement with these videos rather than using the videos as the core curriculum.

 Students who do not need an academically rigorous biology course and who prefer the creationist perspective should find this course a refreshing and enjoyable alternative.